dpwspoon/kaazingPi/README.md

 Projects:

+RCCar: Remote controlled car using Kaazing JMS websocket server, Raspberry Pi, a Remote controlled car, and a smart phone

+PiClient: Controlling an LED using Kaazing JMS websocket server, Raspberry Pi, and any browser

 <h2>RCCar</h2> (https://github.com/dpwspoon/kaazingPi/tree/master/RCCar)

 An extension of the technology used in PiClient to control an RC car from any browser on any smart phone.